16th Year Conference

 - Women & Machine.
 Learn about and create mechanical systems that mimic or interact with the human body in beautiful and useful ways.

 Join us for the next planning meeting if you would like to get involved or know someone who you think could be part of our team.
 There are several interesting opportunities for volunteers: Development (fund raising), PR (public relations).

 Marilee Scheuneman, 914 965 0197; Marilee@scheuneman.com

-SAVE THIS DATE: Saturday, April 14, 2018 for our Fifteenth Annual Explore Your OpportunitiesTM Conference at the College of Mount Saint Vincent to excite 7th grade girls about science, technology, engineering and mathematics (STEM)!
+SAVE THIS DATE: Saturday, March 30, 2019 for our Sixteenth Annual Explore Your OpportunitiesTM Conference at the College of Mount Saint Vincent to excite 7th grade girls about science, technology, engineering and mathematics (STEM)!